f5vmr/svxlinkbuilder/README.md

 <p>Everything introduced here is directly from the original presentation by Tobias SM0SVX.</p>

 <h2>Addendum</h2>
-<p>Talk Groups should be added to the Svxlink Configurator in ReflectorLogic, and ensure the tick is checked alongside.</p>
+<p>Talk Groups should be added to the Svxlink Configurator in ReflectorLogic, and ensure the tick is checked alongside.
+Adding a + or ++ after a Talk-Group number will increase its importance, enabling a higher priority talk group to surplant one in use.</p>
 <p>Airports can be added and removed as required in the MetarInfo Configurator.</p
 <p>The Audio dashboard seems not to work for the moment.</p>
-<p>Module EchoLink can be added throught the dashboard, in the EchoLink configurator first of all, then add ModuleEchoLink to the MODULES= line in the [SimplexLogic] or [RepeaterLogic] section of the Svxlink Configurator.</p>
+<p>Module EchoLink can be added through the dashboard, in the EchoLink configurator first of all, then add ModuleEchoLink to the MODULES= line in the [SimplexLogic] or [RepeaterLogic] section of the Svxlink Configurator.</p>
 <p>Amixer can be adjusted using the dashboard, and is more efficient than alsamixer in the terminal.
-Select the recommended settings within the window.</p>
+Select the recommended settings within the window.
+The F8ASB and RF-GURU users will still need to use alsamixer in the terminal, due to the complexity of the entry points.
-<p>This feature does not work for the usvxcard by F8ASB.
 You should go to the terminal and type sudo alsamixer.
 Reduce all settings to around 60%.</p>
-<p>Finally for the F8ASB users, tuning the SA818 module.</p>
+<p>Finally for the F8ASB and rf-guru users, tuning the SA818 module.</p>
 <p>You should have by now enabled the USB interface, that in the Raspberry Pi menu, should be /dev/ttyS0. </p>
 <p>sudo git clone https://github.com/0x9900/sa818</p>
 <p>cd sa818</p>